2021 Project Highlights

 The Chicago Development Fund (CDF) is an Illinois not-for-profit corporation, and has qualified as a Community Development Entity as defined by the Community Development Financial Institutions Fund.

 Chicago Fire Football Club Training Facility

-The Chicago Fire Football Club and the City of Chicago have entered into preliminary discussions on a proposed new performance and training facility for Chicago’s Major League Soccer team in the Roosevelt Square area on the Near West Side.
+The Chicago Fire Football Club and the City of Chicago held discussions on a performance and training facility for Chicago’s Major League Soccer team in the Roosevelt Square area on the Near West Side.